TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/33 - Micah/Micah 7/Micah 7.8.md

 ---

-Rejoice not against me, O mine enemy: when I fall, I shall arise; when I sit in darkness, Jehovah will be a light unto me.
+Don't rejoice against me, my enemy.
+When I fall, I will arise.
+When I sit in darkness, Yahweh will be a light to me.